Rick10119/Integrating-Fast-response-Capability-into-Virtual-Power-Plant-Operation-for-Ancillary-Services/README.md

 # Integrating Fast-response Capability into Virtual Power Plant Operation for Ancillary Services

-Our paper "Integrating Fast-response Capability into Virtual Power Plant Operation for Ancillary Services" has been submitted to IEEE Powertech 2025.
+Cite: Qixing Liu, Ruike Lyu, Zhe Zhai, Yan Shen, Xue Liu, and Hongye Guo*.
+Integrating Fast-Response Capability into Virtual Power Plant Operation for Ancillary Services.
+IEEE PowerTech 2025 Conference, Kiel, Germany: IEEE, 2025. (accepted)

 This repository contains the complete model (see `vpp_bidding_model.pdf`), code, and data.
 To run the code, you need to have MATLAB, GUROBI, and YALMIP installed.

 ## Overview